Diesel Pollution

 In 2020, the Inner West Air Quality Community Reference Group, which MTAG was represented on, released their major report – Air Pollution in Melbourne’s Inner West, taking direct action to reduce our community’s exposure.

 This report, using the Social Health Atlas data, uncovered more alarming health statistics for the inner west, particularly the City of Maribyrnong, illustrated in the below graph.
 The results showed that the City of Maribyrnong, in particular, has rates of hospitalisation substantially higher than national averages for many diseases strongly linked to air pollution.
 Importantly, these rates cannot be explained by factors such as socio-economic status, smoking rates or age profiles, which are all close to the Australian average.
-For example, Maribyrnong has the worst cariorespiratory outcomes across all metrics, even though it has the youngest demographic (only 10% of residents are over 65) and the lowest smoking and adult obesity rates in the inner west.
+For example, Maribyrnong has the worst cardiorespiratory outcomes across all metrics, even though it has the youngest demographic (only 10% of residents are over 65) and the lowest smoking and adult obesity rates in the inner west.
 This suggests that air pollution could be an important contributory factor.

 In 2023 a series of incredibly comprehensive news articles focussed on the poor health of inner west residents and the devastating effects of air pollution.
 These articles are summarised on our page Air Pollution Crisis in the News.